-- 1. Release of aqueous extracts by beef homogenates and factors by Jay (1964), Food Technol.
-18 : 129-132. - Beef microbial quality determined by extract release volume (ERV) by Jay (1964), Food Technol.
+- Release of aqueous extracts by beef homogenates and factors by Jay (1964), Food Technol.
+18: 129-132. - Beef microbial quality determined by extract release volume (ERV) by Jay (1964), Food Technol.
 18: 132-137.

-Alternatively BIS standard method IS 5960: part 10 : 2011 (methods of test for meat and meat products: Part 10 Measurement of pH - Reference) may be used
+Alternatively BIS standard method IS 5960: part 10: 2011 (methods of test for meat and meat products: Part 10 Measurement of pH - Reference) may be used

-3.2 Determination of Extract Release volume (ERV)
+3.2 (B) Determination of Extract Release volume (ERV):

-The technique was first described in 1964, has been shown to be a value in determining incipient spoilage in meat as well as in predicting refrigerator shelf life.
+The technique was first described in 1964 and has been shown to be a value in determining incipient spoilage in meat as well as in predicting refrigerator shelf life.

-Principle: The technique is based on the volume of aqueous extract released by homogenate of meat when allow to pass through the filter paper for a given period of time, by this meat of good organoleptic and microbial quality release large volume of extract, whereas meat of poor quality releases smaller volume or none.
+3.2.1 Principle: The technique is based on the volume of aqueous extract released by homogenate of meat when allowed to pass through the filter paper for a given period of time, by this meat of good organoleptic and microbial quality release large volume of extract, whereas meat of poor quality releases smaller volume or none.

-Requirements: Beaker, distilled water, Whatman No. 1 filter paper, pestle and mortal, graduated cylinder.
+3.2.2 Requirements: Beaker, distilled water, Cellulose based qualitative filter paper, pestle and mortal, graduated cylinder.